sampsyo/bril/docs/tools/rust.md

 This library supports fully compatible Rust implementations of `bril2txt` and `bril2json`.
 This library also implements the [import][] extension with a static linker called `brild`.

+This library is used in a Rust compiler called `rs2bril` which supports generating [core], [float], and [mem] Bril from a subset of valid Rust.

 For ease of use, these tools can be installed and added to your path by running the following in `bril-rs/`:

     $ make install